TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_traitortraps_ - Default: 1 - Whether this randomat is enabled

+## Nice

+When you damage someone, you hear a "Michael Rosen nice" sound.\
+\
+_ttt_randomat_nice_ - Default: 1 - Whether this randomat is enabled

 ## Nobody

 Anyone killed doesn't leave behind a body anymore.\